JannieI/canvas-workstation-V3/src/app/roadmap.md

     -------------------------------------------------
         - Add RouteGuard on 'Clarity Analytics', before going to web site ...
         BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??
-        - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc. Else it gets confusing ...
-        - Consider not increasing stuckCount in App if an item is selected/deselected.
-This does mean to pass event back from slicer.single component.
         - On Duplicate of W: make sure Comments, Links, etc is also duplicated in DB (or not??)
         - Expand: add Refresh button, for when change nr lines to show.
 Also, 100 -> 1000
         + Dont show top if no Dataset - rather appropriate Unexpected Error msg